anabugaenko/powerlaw-function/README.md

 # Acknowledgement

 We want to extend a thank you to Jeff Alstott, Ed Bullmore, Dietmar Plenz for open-sourcing the 'powerlaw' Package which can be used to model the PDF of a single variable.
 Their implementations provided a crucial starting point for the development `powerlaw-function`.
-We would also like to Andreas Klaus, Aaron Clauset, Cosma Shalizi, and Adam Ginsburg for their original paper [POWER-LAW DISTRIBUTIONS IN EMPIRICAL DATA](https://arxiv.org/abs/0706.1062)  which serves as a theoretical basis for both approaches.
+We would also like to Andreas Klaus, Aaron Clauset, Cosma Shalizi, and Adam Ginsburg for their original paper which serves as a theoretical basis for both approaches.

 # How to Cite